na-na-hi/renget/archive/tmd2many_abilities.md

 Anger Point | The User's Attack is increased by 6 when damaged by a Critical Hit.
 Anger Shell | While below ½ HP, the User's Attack, Special Attack, and Speed are increased by 1, but their Defense and Special Defense are decreased by 1.
 Anticipation | The User is alerted if any Opponents know Super-Effective Moves.
-Arena Trap | Opposing Pokémon are unable to flee.
+**Arena Trap** | The User's Basic Attack has a ≥11 chance to afflict *Immobilized*.
-Armor Tail | Opponents are unable to use Priority Moves against the User or their Allies.
+**Armor Tail** | The User may enchant 3 Allies.
+Opponents' Priority Moves have their AP reduction and all secondary effects removed against them.
 Aroma Veil | The User and their Allies are immune to Move-disabling effects.
 As One | Stupid.
 Aura Break | The effects of Aura Abilities are reversed.
 1-10; Aura Moves of all nearby Pokemon miss.